 Last Minute Gifts

 In a hurry and tight on cash?
 Wrap gifts in newspaper!
 It’s easy, cheap and the receiver will think you’re a creative Pinterest goddess!
-Same thing goes for plain brown paper bags.
+The same thing goes for plain brown paper bags.
 Tell them you were going for a “rustic” look.

 Throughout the year, keep boxes that you get from random products you purchased.
 By the time Christmas comes around, you’ll have plenty of boxes to use for gifts.
 This is especially helpful if you have a lot of small items that go together.
 Place them in a box, wrap it and voilà!